dmarzzz/specs/specs/experimental/proposals.md

 ## Overview

 The following provides several options of the Builder API within the Optimism stack.
-It provides the advantages and disadvantages of the different Sequencer Builder interactions.
+It outlines the advantages and disadvantages of different Sequencer Builder interactions.

-## Op-node <> Op-geth
+## Op-node <> Op-geth (payload attributes stream)

 ### Requesting a Block

-In this approach the op-node on the proposer side requests the block from the block builder's execution engine.
+In this approach the op-node on the proposer side requests the block from the block builder's op-geth.
 A block is requested from both the proposer's local execution engine and the block builder in parallel.

 The proposer validates the blocks and can fall back to its local block if the block builder block is invalid.